shayle664/FinalProject/README.md

 # FinalProject
-Tiny Flask app with CI → GHCR → K8s via Helm; Argo CD keeps cluster in sync.
+Flask app with CI → GHCR → K8s via Helm; Argo CD keeps cluster in sync.

 ## Prerequisites
 Before starting, ensure you have the following installed: